dex4er/js-sliding-window-rate-limiter/README.md

 const {token, usage, reset} = result
 ```

 Makes a reservation and returns `token` with a reservation.
-If `usage` is equal
+If `usage` is
-or above `limit`, additionaly sets `reset` time in milliseconds.
-Throws an
+equal to or above `limit`, additionally sets `reset` time in milliseconds.
-error if has occurred.
+Throws an error if has occurred.

 ### cancel